pixeltris/YgoMaster/README.md

 - [It's recommended that you tailor the server settings to your preferences.](Docs/Settings.md)
 - Download [VG.TCG.Decks.7z](https://github.com/pixeltris/YgoMaster/releases/download/v1.4/VG.TCG.Decks.7z) for ~6000 decks from the YGO video games.
 - The custom duel starter UI can be accessed via the DUEL button on the home screen.
-- When updating make a backup of `/YgoMaster/Data/UserData/` and copy it over to the new folder.
+- When updating copy your `/YgoMaster/Data/Player.json` and `/YgoMaster/Data/Decks/`.

 ## Compiling from source